About

 Founder & Executive Director

-Formerly incarcerated woman turned epidemiologist, published writer, and aspiring medical provider, Ms. Perry is the founder and executive director of The Thurman Perry Foundation.
+Formerly incarcerated woman turned epidemiologist, published writer, and upcoming author, Ms. Perry is the award-winning founder and executive director of The Thurman Perry Foundation.
 She founded the organization to create more paths forward for women and girls just like her.
+She has been featured in The Washington Post, Essence, CBS Mornings, and New York’s The Cut, among many more.

 TC Headley